There were days when boys were boys and masculinity was respected. Well, not anymore.

 What APA defined as “toxic” are, in fact, the traits that have been traditionally respected, especially in men.
 Those include stoicism, competitiveness, dominance and aggression.

 APA is obviously wrong and these guidelines are most probably motivated by unprovable political opinions rather than probable scientific facts.
-In fact, it does use the word “patriarchy” in its guidelines, which is a political idea used by participant of “oppression Olympics” rather than a description of objective reality.
+In fact, it does use the word “patriarchy” in its guidelines, which is a political rather than a scientific term.

 However, I will not focus on why these new guidelines disqualify APA from being considered as a serious scientific organisation.
 What I will focus on is showing you how developing these traits will greatly improve your career as an IT professional in general and as a software developer in particular.